Why should you hydrate?

 The color of urine

 Another way to gauge whether you are properly hydrated is to note the color of your urine (Fig.).
 Normal urine is a light yellow, similar to the color of lemonade.
 If your urine is darker in color, it indicates that you are dehydrated.
-Noting the color of your urine is also a good way to check whether you have fully rehydrated after a sporting event or competition.
+Noting the color of your urine is also a good way to check if you are fully rehydrated.
 Overall, it should take no longer than 6 hours for you to rehydrate after an event.

 Pay attention and carry a water bottle